-- 1. Clove Oil (Eugenol) is not a Health Canada approved drug, nor a CCAC approved method for euthanizing amphibians (CCAC, 2021). - Over the counter products have unknown concentrations and ingredients that do not meet current standards for licensed drugs. - The AVMA notes that some clove oil derivatives are potential carcinogens (AVMA, 2020).
+- Clove Oil (Eugenol) is not a Health Canada approved drug, nor a CCAC approved method for euthanizing amphibians (CCAC, 2021). - Over the counter products have unknown concentrations and ingredients that do not meet current standards for licensed drugs. - The AVMA notes that some clove oil derivatives are potential carcinogens (AVMA, 2020). - Clove oil is known to cause gastric prolapse and skin necrosis in amphibians under certain conditions (Lafortune, 2001; Ross et al., 2006). - Since suitable alternatives with known concentrations and ingredients that are approved for use in amphibians are readily available in Canada (e.g., 20% benzocaine products), approved products must be used instead of clove oil for anesthesia and euthanasia of amphibians.

-- Clove oil is known to cause gastric prolapse and skin necrosis in amphibians under certain conditions (Lafortune, 2001; Ross et al., 2006). - Since suitable alternatives with known concentrations and ingredients that are approved for use in amphibians are readily available in Canada (e.g., 20% benzocaine products), approved products must be used instead of clove oil for anesthesia and euthanasia of amphibians. - 2.
-Cooling then Freezing or Freezing Alone: - Cooling then freezing or freezing alone of either conscious or unconscious frogs is not an acceptable euthanasia method in Canada for amphibians greater than 4 grams (CCAC, 2010; CCAC, 2021; CCAC, 2023). - While there is debate about this technique in the scientific community (Lillywhite, et al., 2017; AVMA, 2020; CCAC, 2021), current research is lacking that conclusively demonstrates cooling then freezing is a humane euthanasia method for bullfrogs. - Freezing after deep anesthesia/unconsciousness is unacceptable, as animals may regain consciousness prior to death due to the ineffectiveness of the anesthetics at cold temperatures or ineffectiveness of the blunt force trauma technique. - 3.
-Pithing and Decapitation on Conscious Frogs - Animals must be unconscious prior to using these methods. - 4.
-Cervical Dislocation: - Due to CNS of amphibians being able to tolerate hypoxia and hypotension, cervical dislocation will not result in rapid loss of consciousness or death and therefore, is unacceptable. - 5.
-Alcohol Immersion - This method does not result in rapid loss of consciousness prior to death. - Animals become distressed when placed in concentrated alcohol solutions and therefore, this method is unacceptable. - 6.
-Captive Bolt: - In theory, either penetrating or non-penetrating captive bolts used for poultry could be used as a 2-step euthanasia process for bullfrogs.
+2. Cooling then Freezing or Freezing Alone

+- Cooling then freezing or freezing alone without anesthesia is not an acceptable euthanasia method in Canada for amphibians greater than 4 grams (CCAC, 2010; CCAC, 2021; CCAC, 2023). - Rapid freezing alone is only acceptable if an amphibian is < 4 grams and liquid nitrogen is used, which is unlikely for most field projects when euthanasia is a rare occurrence. - While there is debate about this technique in the scientific community (Lillywhite, et al., 2017; AVMA, 2020; CCAC, 2021), current research is lacking that conclusively demonstrates cooling then freezing is a humane euthanasia method for amphibians. - Freezing after deep anesthesia/unconsciousness is unacceptable, as animals may regain consciousness prior to death due to the ineffectiveness of the anesthetics at cold temperatures or ineffectiveness of the blunt force trauma technique. - 3.
+Pithing and Decapitation on Conscious Amphibians - Animals must be unconscious prior to using these methods.

+4. Cervical Dislocation

+Due to the CNS of amphibians being able to tolerate hypoxia and hypotension, cervical dislocation will not result in rapid loss of consciousness or death and therefore, is unacceptable.

+5. Alcohol Immersion

+- This method does not result in rapid loss of consciousness prior to death. - Animals become distressed when placed in concentrated alcohol solutions and therefore, this method is unacceptable.

+6. Captive Bolt

+In theory, either penetrating or non-penetrating captive bolts used for poultry could be used as a 2-step euthanasia process for amphibians.
 However, there is a lack of information on the proper equipment and force required.
 Further research conducted in a controlled settings is needed before this method can be recommended.

+7. Gunshot

-- 7. Gunshot: - While gunshot is an acceptable method of euthanizing animals, the risk of ricochet of projectiles at point blank range while the animal is restrained is a safety concern that does not warrant the risks of this method for mass depopulation of bullfrogs. - 8.
-Carbon Dioxide: - Carbon dioxide is not an acceptable method of euthanasia for bullfrogs, as there is a lack of information on the humanness of this technique including pain response, onset of action and time to death. - 9.
-Other: - No other methods are acceptable unless pre-approved by the BC Government.
+While gunshot is an acceptable method of euthanizing animals, the risk of ricochet of projectiles at point blank range while the animal is restrained is a safety concern that does not warrant the risks of this method for euthanasia of amphibians.

+8. Carbon Dioxide

+Carbon dioxide is not an acceptable method of euthanasia for bullfrogs, as there is a lack of information on the humanness of this technique including pain response, onset of action and time to death.

+9. Other

+No other methods are acceptable unless pre-approved by the BC Government.